 Add 10 mL of the toluene-benzil solution and a boiling chip to 20 mL of water in a 50-mL round-bottomed flask (your starting or distilling flask flask).
-Set up your distillation for a simple distillation similar to the one depicted in Figure 13.7 on pg 149 of your lab textbook (J.R.
-Mohrig, D.G.
-Alberg, G.E.
-Hofmeister, P.F.
-Schatz, and C.N.
-Hammond, pg 149).
+Set up your distillation for a simple distillation similar to the one depicted in Figure 11.6 on pg 134 of your lab textbook (J.R.
+Mohrig, C.N.
+Hammond, and P.F.
+Schatz, pg 134).
 When the temperature of the distillation remains constant (the azeotrope), collect about (but not more than) 10 mL of the distillate, which is the solution being distilled into the receiver flask.
 Record this temperature in your lab notebook.
 Replace the receiver flask with a new one.
 Transfer the collected distillate from the first receiver flask to a graduated cylinder, and record the volumes of water and toluene from their separation (two layers) in the graduated cylinder.
 Determine the weight of water per gram of toluene.
-Does this result compare to the theoretical value determined from the vapor pressure of water at its azeotropic temperature?
+Does this result compare to the theoretical value determined from the vapor pressure of water its azeotrope temperature?